wassa-workshop/wassa-workshop.github.io/_pages/2023/call-for-papers.md

 - Applications of sentiment and emotion mining
 - Public sentiments and communication patterns of public health emergencies.

+We furthermore encourage submissions to the special theme Ethics in Affective Computing, including opinion papers, as well as experimental papers.
+This includes the following topics, but is not limited to them:

+- Which properties of a model render a automatic analysis task unethical?
+- Which characteristics of an annotation task are to be considered in ethical considerations?
+- What are appropriate methods to analyze data and models from an ethical perspective?
+- What aspects are particular important for affective analysis tasks, in contrast to other NLP settings?

 ### Important dates